 With Noble’s insights, the following twelve tips will help you plan your horse stall barn so that your building will be as effective, organized, and comfortable as possible — for you and your horses.

 While we address topics specific to horse stalls in this post, we also consider how those stalls relate to the overall structure of your building (see the bonus ideas below).

 1. Think Long-Term With Your Horse Stall Plans

 It’s true: People with horses often tend to end up with more horses.
 That’s why if you currently have four horses, you may want to build a half dozen stalls in your new horse barn.

 You could use the extra stalls as storage space in the meantime.
 (After all, who doesn’t need more storage space?)

+Flooring is a critical consideration when planning your stall barn.
 Granular base material is commonly used in aisles and stalls, often covered with rubber mats for horse comfort.
 Concrete and brick pavers may be used in aisles.

-*Interior column type: Interior barn columns hold up rafters which support the roof.
+Interior column type.
+Interior barn columns hold up rafters which support the roof.

-*Clear span type: Trusses span the width of the building and do not require interior columns to support the roof.
+Clear span type.
+Trusses span the width of the building and do not require interior columns to support the roof.

 A concrete floor and drain, covered with rubber mats, provides a good surface and footing for the wash stall.